The Rocker (film): Critical response

 On Rotten Tomatoes, the film holds an approval rating of 40% based on 121 reviews, with an average rating of 5.2/10.
 The site's critics consensus reads: "With a predictable and lightweight story, the earnest efforts of the cast are squandered by The Rockers bland script."
 On Metacritic, the film has a weighted average score of 53 out of 100, based on 28 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Box office

-The Rocker was released on August 20, 2008, in the USA.
+The Rocker was released on August 20, 2008, in the US.
 It was a bomb at the worldwide box office, opening outside the Top 10 at #12 with $2.64 million for its first weekend, grossing less than $7 million overall during its entire theatrical run.
-One of the stars of the film, Emma Stone, had another film (The House Bunny) open the same weekend.
-It fared much better than The Rocker, opening at #2.